 The aim of the course is not to build expertise in any single area of nonprofit communication, but to equip you to recognize the differences between these modes and to equip you to recognize when you need to grow in an area, how to look for models of good practice, and how to emulate those models.

-The course introduces the institutional structures (including government, law, medicine, and both non-profit and profit-driven entities) in which public humanities graduates are employed, exploring where the humanities intersect with professional practice and public life, but also where fissures persist between our understanding of the humanities and the arts and their purpose in contributing to the common good.
+The course introduces the institutional structures (including government, media, museums, and both non-profit and profit-driven entities) in which humanities graduates are employed, exploring where the humanities intersect with professional practice and public life, but also where fissures persist between our understanding of the humanities and the arts and their purpose in contributing to the common good.
 Every week, a guest speaker with a background in the humanities will share insights into their line of work and provide details from their own career trajectories.
 The course allows students to pursue research into a particular institution, business, or non-humanities discipline and its relationship to the humanities.
 Throughout the semester, students will be asked to conduct informational interviews, create job materials, and present either a review of an industry of their choosing or an intellectual autobiography detailing their personal, intellectual, and professional commitments.

 This course covers the main areas of what we call Digital Humanities (DH) today: DH as a research tool, DH as a driver of pedagogical innovation, DH as the agent of social change, DH as itself an ontological register for expressive work open to humanities study, and DH as the shorthand for non-print-based, alternative media platforms for the production of knowledge.
 Students will develop an understanding of the debates that currently drive growth in this field through reading theory as well as analyzing current applications and then develop a digital project of their own related to their larger MAEPH goals.

 Four courses in the student’s area of interest.
 Students will take available graduate courses or upper-level undergraduate courses (adjusted for graduate credit) in their discipline or in an interdisciplinary area with departmental and instructor approval, combining them with independent studies and tutorials.